H2Owater425/node-hitomi/README.md

 ## Installation

-> **NOTICE**: Please always use the latest version of the package. <br/> Since Hitomi changes it's method to get image url often, legacy version may not work.
+> **NOTICE**: Please always use the latest version of the package. <br/> Since Hitomi changes its method to get image url often, legacy version may not work.

 Using npm:
 ```bash